dang0ta/revou-git-intro-fork/readme.md

-# Introduction to Software Engineering
+# Introduction to Software Engineering test

 ## What is Software Engineering?
 Software engineering is the systematic application of engineering principles to software development.
 It encompasses various activities such as requirement gathering, design, coding, testing, and maintenance to ensure software is built to meet user needs and function reliably.